-The Northfield City Council is asked to consider a Resolution approving a Conditional Use Permit (CUP) in the Floodplain Overlay District for the Fairfield Inn and Suites at The Crossing, 114 East 2nd Street.
+The Planning Commission is requested to hold a public hearing on a Conditional Use Permit for the Floodplain Overlay District for the Fairfield Inn and Suites at The Crossing, 114 E 2nd St. Staff recommends an affirmative recommendation on the Permit be sent to the City Council.